 Algebra I: Basic Notions of Algebra, Igor Shafarevich

 A masterful tour through Abstract Algebra.
-Subtly skewed towards the Algebro-Geometric perspective.
+Subtly (at least at my first encounter) skewed towards the Algebro-Geometric perspective.

 War and Peace, Leo Tolstoy